oslokommune/ukeweb_designsystem/src/organisms/headings/event/event.md

 ### Blocks

 This pattern has two blocks named "topContent" and "listContent".
 The "topContent" block renders over the image and contains an overridable heading by default.
-The "listContent" block renders inside the green box below the icon entries (that is passed into the infoList pattern).
+The "listContent" block renders inside the green box below the icon entries (that is passed into the Info List pattern).

 ### Data Fields